 The SIT Study Abroad scholarship application process has been fully integrated into our online program application.

-For all students applying for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school and electronically sign and date the FERPA release included as part of the application process.
+For all students being considered for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school and electronically sign and date the FERPA release included as part of the application process.
 The financial aid officer at your school will be emailed a link to a secure web form where s/he will provide information about your financial aid at your home school.

 International students: If you are an international student, you are eligible for SIT Study Abroad scholarships but ineligible for US federal student aid.
 Therefore, you do not need to complete a FAFSA.
 During the program and scholarship application process, a web-based questionnaire will be emailed to the parent/guardian whose email address you give us.
 If this individual does not speak English, you may need to assist her/him in completing this form.

 SIT Study Abroad awards need-based scholarships and grants.
 We do not offer merit-based awards.
 Average awards range between $500 and $5,000 for our semester programs, and between $500 and $3,000 for our summer programs.
 Our scholarships and grants are available to all students accepted into an SIT Study Abroad program irrespective of citizenship, national origin, or home school.

-We do not require a separate scholarship application for each scholarship fund; accepted eligible students will be evaluated for all funds in which they are eligible.
+We do not require a separate scholarship application for each scholarship fund; eligible students will be evaluated for all funds in which they are eligible.